 Kiana is very tall for her age, with long legs and very expressive eyes.
 She is one of the happiest and most outgoing Chinooks that I have ever known and I have yet to find a human (or dog) that does not fall in love with her.
 Like her mom, she is very smart and athletic and like her dad, she has phenomenal bone structure and is of very good size.
 She is as sweet as can be and does have a spot in my bed, curled up right next to my head all night.

 Due to COVID Kiana's training was a little delayed.
 However, she earned her Puppy Class Obedience Certificate at 4 months of age and and we started to familiarize her with conformation showing by taking her to some conformation classes.
 This really paid off!
 We expected nothing of Kiana other than gaining experience when we took her to her first UKC show in Punta Gorda, FL in May 2021.
 Kiana sure surprised us when she took 5 competitive wins and earned her UKC Champion title during that long Memorial Day weekend!
 She was not even 9 months of age then.
 (See UKC Show pictures below) So very proud of our girl!

 Kiana has been DNA tested by Optimal Selection and she does not carry any tested genetic defects.
 She was also found to have very high genetic diversity for a pure-bred Chinook at the 34th percentile (typical range 25-31%).

 Link to Optimal Selection:

-We are very excited to see our lovely girl grow up and are enjoying every minute of this journey.
+We are very excited to see our lovely girl grow up and mature and are enjoying every minute of this journey.